 - Establish the structure and resources needed to study rare childhood cancers and develop effective treatments.

-What is this initiative?
+What is this study?

 Who can you contact with questions about the initiative?